-Two cognitive tasks were used in this study.
-For each one, the subjects had to achieve it while standing upright with their eyes closed.
-To help the subjects stay focused on the task, the instructions were fed through headphones that were covered by a soundproof helmet.
+Two tasks were used in this study.
 The MC cognitive task consisted in mentally performing the addition of a sequence of integer numbers ranging between -9 and +9, 0 being excluded, starting at 0.
 These numbers were presented by the computer one after another.
 The MN cognitive task consisted in performing two-dimensional spatial displacements in a nine-cell square using four instructions (forward, backward, right, and left).
-The subjects had to mentally imagine the displacements from a central position in the square and indicate, once the trial was over, what was the final position in the square.
-Each MC or MN exercise was made of a set of successive instructions given step by step by the software associated with the force platform recording.
+The subjects had to achieve these tasks standing upright with their eyes closed.
+The subjects had to mentally imagine the displacements from a central position in the square.
+These two tasks involved performing as quickly as possible MC or MN exercises through successive instructions given step by step by the software associated with the force platform.
+To help the subjects stay focused on the task, the instructions were given through headphones that were covered by a soundproof helmet.

 Before the postural measurements, pretests were performed for each subject to determine their maximal capacities (i.e., the shortest time for performing the task) in both MC and MN tasks.
 In these pretests, four trials of 20 successive instructions, during which the subjects had to press as quick as possible a keyboard button to get the next item, were used.
 These pretests were then used to set similar cognitive task difficulties during the test on the force platform.
 To this aim, the delay between the successive instructions, and therefore the difficulty of the cognitive tasks, was adjusted to the subject's own capacities.
-Nine conditions, each comprising five trials, were randomly proposed: one "single" task, used for assessing the baseline performance (ST), and 24 dual-tasks (DT100, DT110, DT120, DT130), corresponding to 100, 110, 120, and 130% of the maximal capacity (or minimal delay), respectively, for the MC and MN protocols.
+Nine conditions, each comprising five trials, were randomly proposed: one "single" task, used for assessing the baseline performance (ST), and 2\4 dual-tasks (DT100, DT110, DT120, DT130), corresponding to 100, 110, 120, and 130% of the maximal capacity (or minimal delay), respectively, for the MC and MN protocols.
 The higher the percentage, the longer the gap between successive instructions, and the longer the duration of the trials, the easier the tasks are.
 As a result, the duration of the trials varied across subjects and conditions.
-For each subject, the duration of the ST trials was set to match the duration of the DT100 in the MN protocol.
+For each subject, the duration of the ST trials was set to match the duration of the $DT{100}$ in the MN protocol.
 For all DTs, the final result, i.e., the final position with respect to the initial one (MN task) or the final number (MC task), was given by the subject.
 A correct answer was the condition for the trial to be included in the data analysis.
 Lastly, to avoid any initial effect on the results caused by an interference between the postural and cognitive tasks, the force platform data collection started, in all DT conditions, from the fifth instruction.
 Precise instructions were given to the subjects during the trials: for the ST condition, they were required to focus on their stability and therefore to stand as still as possible whereas for the DT conditions, their priority was to give at the end of the trail the correct answer to the cognitive task while standing still as much as possible.